Abbas II of Persia: Background

 Abbas the Great was succeeded by his grandson, Safi.
 A reclusive and passive character, Safi was unable to fill the power vacuum which his grandfather had left behind.
 His officials undermined his authority and revolts constantly broke out across the realm.
 The continuing war with the Ottoman Empire, started with initial success during Abbas the Great's reign, but ended with the humiliating defeat of Iran and the Treaty of Zuhab, which returned much of Iran's conquests in Mesopotamia to the Ottomans.

 In order to assert his authority, Safi purged every potential claimant to his throne, including the sons of the Safavid princesses, and the sons of Abbas the Great, who were blinded and thus were unqualified to rule.
 The purge also saw the deaths of the leading figures of the realm.
-An example of Safi's cruelty occurred on the night of 20 February 1632, also known as the Bloody Ma'bas (named after Ma'bas), in which he had forty females of the harem put to death.
-The last act of his bloodshed was the killing of his grand vizier, Mirza Taleb Khan, who was replaced with a ghulam (military slave) named Mirza Mohammad Taqi Khan, more famously known as Saru Taqi.
+An example of Safi's cruelty occurred on the night of 20 February 1632, also known as the Bloody Ma'bas (named after Ma'bas), in which he had forty women of the harem put to death.
+The last act of his bloodshed was the killing of his grand vizier, Mirza Taleb Khan Ordubadi, who was replaced with a gholam (military slave) named Mirza Mohammad Taqi Khan, more famously known as Saru Taqi.

 As a eunuch, Saru Taqi had access to the royal harem, and used this ability to forge relations with the shah's concubines.
-He influenced Safi, persuading him to increase the royal domains by passing the Fars province to the crown demesne.
+He influenced Safi, persuading him to increase the crown domains (khasseh) by incorporating the Fars province into it.
 He imposed heavy taxes throughout the realm, especially on Isfahan's Armenian population, and investigated the revenue flows of the previous governor of Gilan.
 He was described as greedy and was accused by Western observers of accepting bribes.
 In 1634, Saru Taqi appointed his brother, Mohammad Saleh Beg, as the governor of Mazandaran to counteract the Mar'ashi Sayyid line.
 Saru Taqi's family held the province's governorship until the end of Safi's reign.

 Safi died from excessive drinking on 12 May 1642, leaving behind a country smaller than it was when he inherited it.
 A weak-minded man lacking charisma, Safi manifested many problems that later plagued the Safavid empire during its decline, one of them being not preparing the crown prince for rule.
-He excluded the Qizilbash influence in Safavid bureaucracy, and instead allowed a coalition of concubines, eunuchs and ghulams to hold power during the last decade of his reign.
+He excluded the Qizilbash influence in Safavid bureaucracy, and instead allowed a coalition of concubines, eunuchs and gholams to hold power during the last decade of his reign.